 Graduates are required to take the IO 510 Organizational Behavior course--which examines the factors that drive productivity and success in an organization-- and choose two electives from an array of options, including courses on training theory, performance evaluation, team dynamics, consumer motivation, and more.

-The program is offered in an online format, which is convenient for working professionals.
+The Chicago School's online Industrial and Organizational Psychology certificate program is offered in an online format, which is convenient for working professionals.
 Participants earn nine graduate-level credits and a certificate of completion.

 Program Time to Completion